 Jonathan L. Kaufman, MD, discusses the significance of subcutaneous D-VCd in the treatment of patients with AL amyloidosis, remaining questions with the approach, and emerging strategies for those with high-risk cardiac features.

-The emergence of the 4-drug regimen comprised of subcutaneous daratumumab and hyaluronidase-fihj (Darzalex Faspro), bortezomib (Velcade), cyclophosphamide, and dexamethasone (D-VCd) has shifted the standard of care for patients with light chain (AL) amyloidosis with the exception of those with significant cardiac involvement, according to Jonathan L. Kaufman, MD.
+The emergence of the 4-drug regimen composed of subcutaneous daratumumab and hyaluronidase-fihj (Darzalex Faspro), bortezomib (Velcade), cyclophosphamide, and dexamethasone (D-VCd) has shifted the standard of care for patients with light chain (AL) amyloidosis with the exception of those with significant cardiac involvement, according to Jonathan L. Kaufman, MD.
 For those who have high-risk cardiac features, novel monoclonal antibodies have started to pick up momentum.

-The quadruplet regimen was approved by the FDA in January 2021 for patients with newly diagnosed AL amyloidosis based on data from the phase 3 ANDROMEDA study (NCT03201965).1 Results indicated that the regimen elicited a 53% hematologic complete response (CR) rate vs 18% vs VCd alone.2 Moreover, the D-VCd regimen was found to yield higher rates of best hematologic response at any time vs VCd alone, at 56.9% and 18.7%, respectively (odds ratio, 5.68; 95% CI, 3.58-9.00; P <.0001).
+The quadruplet regimen was approved by the FDA in January 2021 for patients with newly diagnosed AL amyloidosis based on data from the phase 3 ANDROMEDA study (NCT03201965).1 Results indicated that the regimen elicited a 53% hematologic complete response (CR) rate vs 18% with VCd alone.2 Moreover, the D-VCd regimen was found to yield higher rates of best hematologic response at any time vs VCd alone, at 56.9% and 18.7%, respectively (odds ratio, 5.68; 95% CI, 3.58-9.00; P <.0001).

-Conceptually, the treatment of [patients with] amyloidosis is really all the same; you are trying to drive down the abnormal protein that is causing the clinical features of amyloidosis.
+Conceptually, the treatment of [patients with] amyloidosis is really all the same: You are trying to drive down the abnormal protein that is causing the clinical features of amyloidosis.
 I primarily focus on AL amyloidosis and ways to drive down the light chain that is causing amyloidosis [and] to get rid of the abnormal plasma cells.

-That proof of principle, that eliminating the abnormal plasma cells will ultimately improve outcomes in amyloidosis, was proven in a randomized study many years ago which looked at the combination of melphalan and prednisone, [which] was superior to colchicine.
+That proof of principle—that eliminating the abnormal plasma cells will ultimately improve outcomes in amyloidosis—was proven in a randomized study many years ago which looked at the combination of melphalan and prednisone, [which] was superior to colchicine.
 At the time, we thought colchicine was going to remove amyloid from the organs.
 What [investigators] noted was that melphalan and prednisone, the earliest effective therapy for plasma cell disorders, was clearly beneficial from a survival standpoint in amyloidosis.
-Since then, we have been refining our treatment and using more of the myeloma therapies like autologous transplant, and now, monoclonal antibodies.
+Since then, we have been refining our treatment and using more of the myeloma therapies like autologous transplant and, now, monoclonal antibodies.

 The real question is [whether we] can identify a group of patients who should still receive autologous transplant and not conventional therapy as an outpatient.
 [That could be] patients who have low disease burden and renal-only amyloidosis.
 I have patients in my clinic today who I did a single transplant on and 10, 13, or 15 years later are still in remission and have never received any other therapy.
 Now that we have extremely effective therapies with high CR rates, what is the role of autologous transplant?

 The toxicities are well characterized with all these drugs.
 There was not really any unexpected toxicity [reported with the regimen].
-We do see more upper-respiratory tract infections, with the combination, [as well as more] neutropenia and more pneumonia.
+We do see more upper-respiratory tract infections with the combination, [as well as more] neutropenia and more pneumonia.
 However, the benefit so far [with this approach] outweighs those additional risks.
-It is, however, important to note that when we add subcutaneous daratumumab, we are adding increased risk of infections and we do have to be conscientious about that.
+It is, however, important to note that when we add subcutaneous daratumumab, we are adding increased risk of infections, and we do have to be conscientious about that.

-The question that I have when I look at these data is, could we remove some of the therapy?
+The question that I have when I look at these data is: Could we remove some of the therapy?
 Do we need cyclophosphamide as part of this treatment?
 Could we more comfortably modify the dose of bortezomib?
 [We still have many] questions with this regimen.